hameed0380/multinational-retail-data-centralisation212/README.md

 ![Overview of Project](Images/MRDC-GRAPH.png)

-1. Extraction: Extract data from different sources, including CSV files, an API, AWS S3, and an AWS RDS database.
+1. `Extraction`: Extract data from different sources, including CSV files, an API, AWS S3, and an AWS RDS database.

-2. Transformation: transforming (and cleansing) the extracted data to make sure there consistency and it is compatible with a destination.
+2. `Transformation`: transforming (and cleansing) the extracted data to make sure there consistency and it is compatible with a destination.

-3. Loading: loading the cleansed data to the destination in this case sales_data PostgreSQL database.
+3. `Loading`: loading the cleansed data to the destination in this case sales_data PostgreSQL database.

 ### ERD
 ***